Why there is a surcharge for ACC Treatments?

 The accident compensation scheme provides comprehensive, no-fault personal injury cover for all New Zealand residents and visitors to New Zealand.
 This cover includes a contribution to the cost of primary care, but it does not meet all the costs.

-- A standard surcharge of $40.00 is charged to all patients eighteen years and over and thirteen to seventeen year old patients are charged $35.00 for the consultation with the doctor at Crawford Medical.
+- ACC is Free to those 13 years and under.
+A standard surcharge of $44.00 for over 65 years, $46.00 for all patients 18 years to under 65 years; and 14 to 17 year old patients are charged $35.50 for the consultation with the doctor at Crawford Medical.

 - The standard surcharge applies to all subsequent consultations with the doctor.

-- There is no surcharge for consultations with the nurse for repeat dressings
+- There is a surcharge for consultations with the nurse for repeat dressings

-- There is no surcharge for children under thirteen years for ACC consultations.
+- There is no surcharge for children thirteen years and for ACC consultations.

 How is the ACC Claim Filed?